evigra/typ/typ_stock/README.rst

 control the inventories in detail, this allows you to visualize the quantity of products that move in each picking to and from your company.

+**Adding Report locations stocks & reording rules** This report sum all product quants and group by locations to get locations stocks, it has standard price, Minimum and Maximum qty by reording rules.

 Credits